NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5A
     - Hitboxes appear one frame sooner
     - Hilt hitbox appears on active frame 3
-    - Press/hold A on frame 27 makes the move an untechable bounce
+    - Hold down on frame 27 makes the move an untechable bounce
     - Non hold has more lift
+    - Animation sped up by two frames
+- 5A(A)
-- 5A(A) uses 2A animation, but lifts
+    - Uses 2A animation, but lifts
+    - Animation sped up by three frames (before the hitbox)
 - 5AAA follow ups changed
     - A does vanilla and is a hard knockdown
     - 2A does vanilla B follow up
     - B follow up changed to be a custom 8A teleport
+- 5AAA(A) hitbox appears and disappears one frame later
 - 2B
-    - New sweep animation
+    - New animation
     - Added as a sweep (Mizuki 2B)
+    - High crushes on frame 15
 - 2B(B)
-    - Can be done on whiff
-    - Changed to be 5B(B)
+    - Replaced with a haymaker swing
+- 2A
-- 2A can be Y cancelled
+    - Can be Y cancelled
+    - Animation sped up by two frames (before the hitbox)
 - 2AA(A/2A) added
 - 6B
     - Turns back turned opponents around on hit